jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Vanth.md

 RacialMods:
 Languages: Abyssal, Celestial, Infernal
 SQ: reaper's scythe, spirit touch
+SpecialAbilities:
+  Fear Aura (Su): >
-SpecialAbilities: Fear Aura (Su) A creature of fewer than 10 Hit Dice that fails its save (DC 17) against the vanth's fear aura is shaken for as long as it remains within the aura.
+    A creature of fewer than 10 Hit Dice that fails its save (DC 17) against the vanth's fear aura is shaken for as long as it remains within the aura.
 A creature that succeeds at its save is immune to that vanth's aura for 24 hours.
 The save DC is Charisma-based.
+  Reaper's Scythe (Su): >
-Reaper's Scythe (Su) Every vanth carries a distinctive adamantine scythe as both a weapon and a symbol of its duty.
+    Every vanth carries a distinctive adamantine scythe as both a weapon and a symbol of its duty.
 When the vanth wields its own scythe, the weapon gains a +1 enhancement bonus on attack rolls and damage rolls.
 As a free action, the vanth can summon its weapon from a personal demiplane or any other location and have it appear in its hands instantly.
 It can also dismiss its scythe back to its personal demiplane as a free action.
 If a vanth's scythe is destroyed, it can summon a new one in 24 hours.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: